 • creating community 🥰

-A lot of creators believe that Building in Public means sharing often.
+A lot of entrepreneurs believe that Building in Public means sharing often.
 They’re concerned about how active they need to be.

 Yet, sharing more often doesn't differentiate you from the rest, sharing deeper stories does.

 As more and more people are now Building in Public, the standard for stories will only go up.
-What sort of sharing is receptive?
+What sort of sharing is best received?
 Things that most people are too afraid to share publicly:

 If you're just starting out, you aren't sure whether you have crazy stories like the examples above to share.
 That's okay.
 You don't have to compare yourself to people that are way ahead of you.